KierPrev/KierPrev/README.md

 - ➡ Currently working on Programming Tutoring at [Kodland LATAM](https://kodland.org/)
 - 🔎 Learning more about Data Analysis
 - 💬 Ask me about Linux, Science and Cats 🐈
-- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/kierprev/), kiernanpreve@gmail.com
+- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/kierprev/), kier@tutanota.de
 - 🎼 Fun fact: I'm also a Music Producer / Composer

 ---